jakemcc/jakemccrary.com/source/_posts/2014-12-21-restricting-access-to-certain-routes.markdown

 ```

 This is much nicer.
 The repetition is removed by extracting routes
-that require authorization into a seperate `defroutes` and wrapping it
+that require authorization into a separate `defroutes` and wrapping it
 with `friend/wrap-authorize`.

 This introduces a subtle bug.
 A response with status code 404 is no